prahlad-a/MyFirstProject/README.md

 And my hobbies are:Playing criket,volleyball and i am in an  athletic event called polevault.
 And i did high school in belenje.
 And my primary was in kuchhor first.
+And i did my puc in Amratha bharathi pu college.
 Thank you